-- The Department offers the following range of Majors and Minors as well as a range of electives for students with other career interests who feel that courses in Government are an important part of a rounded education: - International Relations (Major and Minor) - History and International Relations7 - Political Science (Major and Minor) - Political Leadership, Strategy and Management (Major and Minor) - Public Policy and Management (Major and Minor) - Africa and African Diaspora (Minor) - Criminology (Minor)8 - Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme. - Students without CSEC Mathematics who are required to sit GOVT0100: Statistics and Mathematics for Policy Making will not be allowed to register for more than the maximum course load for that semester. - 4.
-All students of Political Leadership, Strategy and Management are required to read for BOTH GOVT1000 and GOVT1012. - 5.
+- 1. The Department offersthe following range of Majors and Minorsas well as a range of electives for students with other career interests who feel that courses in Government are an important part of a rounded education: - International Relations (Major and Minor) - History and International Relations (BA) (Major)7 - Political Science (Major and Minor) - Political Leadership, Strategy and Management (Major and Minor) - Public Policy and Management (Major and Minor) - Africa and African Diaspora (Minor) - Criminology (Minor)8 - 2.
+Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme. - Students without CSEC Mathematics who are required to sit GOVT0100: Statistics and Mathematics for Policy Making will not be allowed to register for more than the maximum course load for that semester. - 4.
+All students of Political Leadership, Strategy and Management are required to read for BOTHGOVT1000and GOVT1012. - 5.
 Students wishing to do any Level II or Level III International Relations course must do BOTH GOVT1000 and GOVT1008. - 6.
-Students wishing to do any Level II or Level III Public Policy and Management course must do BOTH GOVT1000 and GOVT1012. - 7.
-Students wishing to do any Level III or Level III Political Science course must do BOTH GOVT1000andGOVT1001. - The co-requisites for the courses referenced in #4 to #7 above are either ECON1005 or SOCI1005 and SOCI1001. - 9.
-All majors in the Department require students to do GOVT2044 (Semester I) and GOVT2054 (Semester II).
+Students wishing to do any Level II or Level III Public Policy and Management course must do BOTH GOVT1000 andGOVT1012. - 7.
+Students wishing to do any Level II or Level III Political Science course must do BOTH GOVT1000 and GOVT1001.

-7 The BA degree in History and International Relations is jointly offered by the Departments of History and Government
+7The BA degree in History and International Relations is jointly offered by the Departments of History and Government